jacobmmorgan/School-Notes/Pledging/Untitled 3.md

+why not my brothers since we of today live and cherish the principles of the kappa sigma fratertnity throw such a halo around those principles

-why not my brothers since we of today li
+why not my brothers since we of today live and cherish the principles of the kappa sigma fraterni